jaredquinn/ohmy/README.md

-Python wrapper for MySQLdb to make it bareably while still being lightweight and flexible.
+Python wrapper for MySQLdb to make it bareable while still being lightweight and flexible.

 This is a work in progress;   I became frustrated with MySQLdb and began wrapping it's